simshengqin/twin-hands/docs/gdd/GDD.md

 - Each deck's mult starts at 1.0

 **Bridge Jokers are Premium:**
-- Trigger for BOTH decks (once per deck)
+- Trigger for ALL decks (once per deck)
-- Add to both Left Mult AND Right Mult
+- Add to each deck's mult
-- Example: Bridge Joker "+0.2 mult" → Left gets +0.2, Right gets +0.2
+- Example: Bridge Joker "+0.2 mult" → Deck 1 gets +0.2, Deck 2 gets +0.2
-- **This makes Bridge slots 2× as valuable!**
+- **This makes Bridge slots N× as valuable (where N = number of decks)!**

 **Casual Friendly Design:**
 - Each deck = one Balatro hand (familiar mental model)